Frappé coffee

-A frappé coffee, cold coffee, Greek frappé, or just frappé (φραπέ, frapé /el/) is a Greek iced coffee drink generally made from spray-dried instant coffee, water, sugar, and milk.
+A frappé coffee, cold coffee, Greek frappé, or just frappé (φραπέ, frapé /el/) is a Greek iced coffee drink generally made from spray-dried instant coffee, water, sugar, ice and milk.
 The word is often written frappe (without an accent).
 The frappé was invented in 1957 in Thessaloniki through experimentation by Dimitris Vakondios, a Nescafe representative.
 Greek Christos Lenzos (1930-2023), a coffeehouse (1964-2013) owner in Pangrati, has been recognized for his self-made version of Greek frappé coffee.
 Frappés are among the most popular forms of coffee in Greece and Cyprus and have become a hallmark of postwar outdoor Greek coffee culture.

 History

-The name frappé ('punched', figuratively 'shaken') comes from French, which describes drinks chilled with ice.
+The name frappé ('punched', figuratively 'shaken') comes from French, and describes drinks chilled with ice.
 Beginning in the 19th century, a variety of cold coffee drinks named café frappé (à la glace) are documented, some similar to slushies and others more like iced coffee.

-The Greek version of café frappé, using instant coffee, was invented in 1957 at the Thessaloniki International Fair.
+It has been said that the Greek version of café frappé, using instant coffee, was invented in 1957 at the Thessaloniki International Fair.
 A representative of the Nestlé company, Giannis Dritsas, was exhibiting a new product for children.
 It was a chocolate beverage produced instantly by mixing it with milk and shaking it in a shaker.
 Dritsas' employee, Dimitris Vakondios, was looking for a way to have his usual instant coffee during his break but could not find any hot water, so, he mixed the coffee with cold water and ice cubes in a shaker.

+Nikos Bakounakis was the first to express doubts about this story in 2006, and further evidence was later presented by the magazine Gastronomos in 2013.
+Based on Nestlé’s newspaper advertisements from the period leading up to the 1957 Thessaloniki International Trade Fair, it appears that the product was already being promoted as "Nescafé frappe", either as coffee with ice cubes or as an iced shaken—as suggested by its name (frappé = shaken)—or stirred drink.
+Furthermore, in the 1951 film Προ παντός ψυχραιμία (Pro pantós psykhaimía, Above all, stay calm) starring Mimis Fotopoulos and Dinos Iliopoulos, Iliopoulos makes a direct reference to frappé coffee, which the two protagonists prepared with a shaker at Pavlidis Patisserie on Amerikis Square in Athens: "If we make even the slightest mistake, they’ll turn us into a frappé!".

-This improvised experiment established the frappé which quickly grew in popularity in Greece.
+Vakondios' improvised experiment is thought to have established the frappé which quickly grew in popularity in Greece.
 Nestlé capitalized on the drink with intense marketing campaigns in the 1980s that broadened the drink's popularity and left the brand name Nescafé inextricably linked with the frappé.
 Today, the drink is usually simply called a 'frappé' in Greece, but in the past, it was often called a 'Nescafé frappé'.